kirolossedra/Neural-Networks-and-Deep-Learning-Coursera/Week1/QUIZ1/README.md

 - [x] Increasing the training set size generally does not hurt an algorithm's performance, and it may help significantly.
 - [ ] Decreasing the training set size generally does not hurt an algorithm's performance, and it may help significantly.

+##### From the given diagram, we can deduce that Large NN models are always better than traditional learning algorithms.
+True/False?
+- [ ] False
+- [x] True